math-ruch/yamal_group/index.md

 ## Wrap Up

 Let us now quickly recap the main results of this analysis to be ready to produce good movie generating a looooooot of money.

+In our thorough analysis of release timing and box office success, we've found a clear link between when a movie is released and how well it does financially.
+While we noticed gradual changes in revenue over time, reflecting evolving audience preferences and industry trends, our deeper examination particularly highlighted June and December as successful months, likely due to holiday seasons attracting more viewers.
+Our detailed daily analysis also pinpointed specific weekdays that favor different movie genres, offering valuable insights for planning optimal release dates.
+Overall, our study confirms the significant impact of release timing on a movie's box office performance, providing industry professionals with essential knowledge to strategically schedule releases and maximize audience turnout and revenue.

+Concluding the genre analysis, the findings offer valuable insights into movie success metrics.
+Metrics such as ROI, net profits, and mean revenues contribute significantly to understanding a genre's financial performance.
+However, it's important to note that these financial indicators, while crucial, do not singularly define a movie's success.
+Other qualitative elements like storytelling, audience engagement, and critical acclaim play equally vital roles in shaping a genre's impact within the film industry.

 From our last research question, it seems that there is no significant difference between the success of movies with emotional plot versus movies that have a non-emotional plot looking at the box office revenues.
 However, when movies plot starts to deal with emotions, it appears that movies with negative emotional plot encounter a greater success in terms of box office revenues than movies with positive emotional plot.
 So, when writing a plot, if you wish to increase your movie box office don’t forget to put negative emotions if the plot is emotional.